Sairakshith99/Drive-Focus/README.md

 # Guide
 1. Download RaspberryPi OS on a Windows or Linux laptop, burn the RaspberryPi Imager to SD card.
 2. Insert the SD card into the RaspberryPi borad.
-3. Install all packages that needed.(how to install opencv is shown in reference)
+3. Install all packages that are needed (how to install opencv is shown in reference)
 install cmake:
 ```
 sudo apt install cmake